LPorcaro/musicner/README.md

 `python src/extract_features.py -i ../path/to/INPUTFILE_summary.csv -e ../path/to/INPUTFILE_entities.csv -o ../path/to/OUTPUTFILE_WEKA.csv -n ../path/to/OUTPUTFILE_biLSTM_CRF.csv`

 It extracts several features from the input tweets for performing the experiments.
-It takes as input the **INPUTFILE_summary.csv** and **INPUTFILE_entities.csv**, and it creates two output files: one which can be used as input in WEKA, and one which can be used as input in BiLSTM-CNN-CRF architecture for sequence tagging implementation https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf
+It takes as input the **INPUTFILE_summary.csv** and **INPUTFILE_entities.csv**, and it creates two output files: one which can be used as input in [WEKA](https://www.cs.waikato.ac.nz/ml/weka/), and one which can be used as input in this [BiLSTM-CNN-CRF architecture for sequence tagging implementation](https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf)

 #### Schedule  matching:
 To run the matching against the schedule, run